jakebernhard/kanbas-learning-platform/README.md

 ### Starting the React App

-1. Navigate into the `client` directory.
+1. Navigate into the `kanbas-react-web-app` directory.
 2. Run:

 ```bash